‘A new life’: Ukrainian war amputees travel to Germany for custom-made limbs - KESQ

 By Nadine Schmidt and Frederik Pleitgen, CNN

-Berlin (CNN) — Pavlo Kushnirov was among Ukrainian soldiers fighting in the eastern city of Bakhmut with114th territorial defence brigade on a sunny day last winter when Russian shelling changed his life forever.
+Berlin (CNN) — Pavlo Kushnirov was among the Ukrainian soldiers fighting in the eastern city of Bakhmut with the 114th territorial defense brigade on a sunny day last winter when Russian shelling changed his life forever.

 “For two days our unit was under heavy bombardment from Russian artillery and drones.
 That morning – on 5 December – the shells found me,” the 43-year-old bearded soldier, who now uses a wheelchair, told CNN in Berlin, as he pointed to where his legs should be.
 Instead, there are two stumps: One of his legs is amputated just below the knee joint, the other is amputated above the knee.